Few are aware of

 encryption, for example.
 So the following may be a bit

-difficult to understand for some readers.
+difficult for some readers to understand.

 So now, here comes the Sun!
 We could imagine The Beatles